zc/cimaa/README.rst

     monitoring.

-    When an application is deployed to a host, it should be able to easily make local configuration changes.
+    When an application is deployed to a host, it should be able to easily implement local monitoring configuration.

   - Distributed checks

     Checks are spread over hosts being monitored.
-A common pitfall with nagios is that a central monitoing host can't keep up with all of the tests it needs to perform.
+A common pitfall with Nagios is that a central monitoring host can't keep up with all of the tests it needs to perform.

   - No mother ship.
 Many distributes systems use a centralized